AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 # 2.0 PCI Configuration

 Each PCI target device may be configured by an AUTOCONFIG-like process or by software configuration.
-During configuration each traget PCI slot is polled to obtain the capabilities and address space needs of the target device(s) present.
+During configuration each target PCI slot is polled to obtain the capabilities and address space needs of the target device(s) present.

 ## 2.1 PCI Host Bridge